Herb Crusted Salmon

 What to serve with herb crusted salmon?

 Roasted vegetables go great with this recipe.
 Things like asparagus, broccoli, potatoes, any of your favorites!
-And if you really want to throw those vegetables over the top, a few minutes before they are about to come out the oven, sprinkle some parmesan cheese or a parmesan herb mix over the veggies.
+If you want to get fancy, a few minutes before they are about to come out the oven, sprinkle some parmesan cheese or a parmesan herb mix over the veggies.

 What is the key to crispy salmon skin?

-Make sure the skin is patted dry before you place in your baking dish and also ensure that there is enough oil.
+Make sure the skin is patted dry before you place in your baking dish.
+Also be sure that there is enough oil.

 What seasonings go best on salmon?

-It is always up to personal preference, but, you can’t go wrong with parsley, dill, basil, tarragon, sage, rosemary, bay leaves, thyme, cilantro, and fennel.
+You can’t go wrong with parsley, dill, basil, tarragon, sage, rosemary, bay leaves, thyme, cilantro, and fennel.
 Salmon is very rich and buttery, so these bright herbs bring out a delicious flavor in the fish.
-Lemon is also a delicious addition for brightness and flavor.
+Lemon is also a welcome addition for brightness and flavor.

 Featuring Fish